Foxford railway station

+History

 The station opened on 1 May 1868.
 It was closed in 1963 and reopened in 1988.

 The line is owned by the state company Córas Iompair Éireann (CIÉ), and previously by the Midland Great Western Railway.
 The station has a single track and platform.
 The remains of a second platform on the western side of the line are still visible.

+Services

+Train Services

+The typical weekday off-peak service is as follows: